Hans Halvorson Physics, Logic, Philosophy

 • B plays a key role in the founding of CERN, the European Organization for Nuclear Research, as part of his commitment to international scientific collaboration.
 Learn more about Bohr’s involvement in CERN

 • Niels Bohr visits Princeton, bringing his assistant Aage Petersen with him.
-Aage befriends Hugh Everett.
+Petersen befriends Hugh Everett.
+(TO DO: find reminiscences of Petersen and Everett discussing in the D-bar)

 1955